 Nathan Lockwood, a nonEE desktop engineer II at DTE, is dedicated to putting a stop to human trafficking.
 He began working with Love Runs, which raises awareness of human trafficking and gathers funds to rescue and rehabilitate victims during the annual Detroit Free Press Marathon in October.
 All funds raised stay in Southeast Michigan with local organizations such as the Salvation Army’s Anti-Trafficking Initiative, The S.O.A.P.
 (Save Our Adolescents from Prostitution) Project and more.

-Each participate sets a goal to raise $1,440 dollars during the season while training for the race.
+Each participant sets a goal to raise $1,440 dollars during the season while training for the race.
 This number is significant as it is the same as the number of minutes each day that a trafficking victim is enslaved.

 “When I initially became involved with the organization, I had no idea that human trafficking was a problem in Metro Detroit,” said Lockwood.
 “I figured Love Runs would help me to check off a bucket list task of running a marathon and doing something good for the community.
 Then everything changed on my first S.O.A.P. outreach.”